adur1990/Pass-for-macOS/README.md

 Therefore, you have to **right-click** or **ctrl-click** on `Pass for macOS.app` and select `open`. macOS will ask you, if you are really sure to open this "potentially malicous" app.
 If you confirm, you are free to use Pass for macOS.

 After that, start Safari, go to Preferences and enable the extension.

-Please note, that the following usage instructions all refer to Pass for macOS version 0.10 and later.
-If you are using Pass for macOS version 0.9 or older, find the usage instructions [here](https://github.com/adur1990/Pass-for-macOS/blob/01eb387bcc274785ef0166164371093067405ccb/README.md#usage)

 ### The host app
 Since Pass for macOS uses the host app to handle the security related password stuff, it has to run all the time.